 The Indian government released the CAR (Civil Aviation Requirements) for drones in August 2018.
-The drone regulations mandate that every drone pilot must undergo training in a DGCA (Directorate General of Civil Aviation) approved drone training institute.
+The drone regulations mandate that every drone pilot (above micro category) must undergo training in a DGCA (Directorate General of Civil Aviation) approved drone training institute.
 However, until July 24th, 2020, there were no such institutes in India.
-The DGCA has now approved the Bombay Flying Club (BFC) as a drone training institute.
+The DGCA has now approved the Bombay Flying Club (BFC) to conduct drone pilot training operations.
 The letter of approval was made public on July 27th, 2020.
 BFC’s approved status will be valid for up to 1 year from the date of issue of the letter, or until the Digital Sky platform goes live.
-Read the official approval order here.
+Read the official approval letter here.

 Bombay Flying Club: The first DGCA approved drone training institute